 Promotional confectionery is changing

 The market really has expanded now, into promotional confectionery packs, with mix-and-match assorted sweets and chocolates of your choice.
 You can also choose tea-break style snacks, and even give away tea and coffee as gifts.
-Another extremely popular avenue is the market for retro-style sweets in old-fashioned jars and pouches, with pick-n-mix and lucky mix bags, just like when you were a kid!
-You can even get sweets packed in a ring-pull can, which is something different and unusual, which your customers will not forget in a hurry.
+Another extremely popular avenue is the market for branded retro sweets old-fashioned jars and pouches, with pick-n-mix and lucky mix bags, just like when you were a kid!
+You can even get printed ring pull sweet tins, which are something different and unusual, which your customers will not forget in a hurry.

 What’s your favourite?

 All you have to do is select or design the right packaging for you, emblazon it with your logo and colour scheme, and then fill it with mouth-watering jelly beans, imperial mints, fruit pastilles, chewy fruits or polos – whatever you fancy.
-Chocolate is very versatile and can come in so many different shapes and options; choose from malt balls, chocolate chunks, beans, eggs, coins – you can even upgrade to the gourmet versions, or have each sweet individually wrapped, again with your logo stamped on the foil wrap.
-Promotional confectionery is definitely not boring!
+Chocolate is very versatile and can come in so many different shapes and options; choose from branded chocolate malt balls, chocolate chunks, printed jelly beans, promotional chocolate eggs, coins – you can even upgrade to the gourmet versions, or have each sweet individually wrapped, again with your logo stamped on the foil wrap.
+Promotional sweets are definitely not boring!

 Get to know your client